26858 Misterrogers: Naming

-Rogers had a lifelong fascination with the sky and astronomy, obtained a pilot's license while still in high school and also produced with the Carnegie Science Center a planetarium show called The Sky above Mister Rogers' Neighborhood, which is still shown at many planetaria across the United States.
+Rogers had a lifelong fascination with the sky and astronomy, obtained a pilot's license while still in high school and also produced with the Kamin Science Center a planetarium show called The Sky above Mister Rogers' Neighborhood, which is still shown at many planetaria across the United States.

 Physical characteristics

 Misterrogers is an assumed, stony S-type asteroid.
 In line with the body's determined albedo (see below).

 Rotation period

 In April 2011, a rotational lightcurve of Misterrogers was obtained from photometric observations by Brian A. Skiff at Anderson Mesa Station.
 Lightcurve analysis gave a well-defined rotation period of 8.066±0.007 hours with a brightness variation of 0.13 magnitude (U=3).
 A low brightness amplitude is indicative for a spherical rather than elongated shape.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer (WISE), Misterrogers measures 6.33 kilometers in diameter and its surface has an albedo of 0.28.
 However, a WISE-study dedicated to Mars-crossing asteroids in 2017 determined a larger diameter of 8.19 kilometers with an albedo of 0.20.
 The Japanese Akari satellite found a diameter of 8.07 km and an albedo of 0.208, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for a stony asteroid of 0.20 and calculates a diameter of 7.82 kilometers based on an absolute magnitude of 12.9.